+Preserve

-Parameters Preserve If Preserve is specified, then the variable retains its values.
+If Preserve is specified, then the variable retains its values.
 The values are cleared by project changes.
+If Preserve is omitted, the variable doesn't retain its values.

+dataType

-If Preserve is omitted, the variable doesn't retain its values. dataType Data type including Boolean, Byte, Double, Int32, Integer, Long, Real, Short, String, UByte, UInt32, or UShort. varName Variable name.
-Names may be up to 32 characters in length. subscripts Optional.
+Specify the data type including Boolean, Byte, Double, Int32, Integer, Long, Real, Short, String, UByte, UInt32, or UShort.

+Specify a variable name of up to 32 characters.

+Optional.
 Dimensions of an array variable; up to 3 dimensions may be declared.
-The subscripts syntax is as follows (ubound1, [ubound2], [ubound3]) ubound1, ubound2, ubound3 each specify the maximum upper bound for the associated dimension.
-The elements in each dimension of an array are numbered from 0 to the upper bound value.
+The subscripts syntax is as follows (ubound1, [ubound2], [ubound3])

+ubound1, ubound2, ubound3 each specify the maximum upper bound for the associated dimension.
+The elements in each dimension of an array are numbered from 0 and the available number of array elements is the upper bound value + 1.

 The total available number of array elements for global variables is 10000 for strings and 100000 for all other types.
 The total available number of array elements for global preserve variables is 400 for strings and 4000 for all other types.

 To calculate the total elements used in an array, use the following formula.
-(If a dimension is not used, substitute 0 for the ubound value.) total elements = $(ubound1 + 1) (ubound2 + 1) (ubound3 + 1)$
+(If a dimension is not used, substitute 0 for the ubound value.) total elements = (ubound1 + 1) (ubound2 + 1) (ubound3 + 1)